elizagamedev/anki-hanziweb/README.md

 - Characters are used as-is to look up phonetic series.
 In the future, simplified characters will be converted to traditional characters.
-- Japanese on’yomi readings are omitted.
+- Japanese on'yomi readings are omitted.

 ### Japanese

-- On’yomi are included in entries, and further differentiated into go’on, kan’on, etc. This data is derived from [MarvNC’s Wiktionary Yomichan dictionary](https://github.com/MarvNC/yomichan-dictionaries#wiktionary-kanji), which in turn is derived from Wiktionary.
+- On'yomi are included in entries, and further differentiated into go'on, kan'on, etc. This data is derived from [MarvNC's Wiktionary Yomichan dictionary](https://github.com/MarvNC/yomichan-dictionaries#wiktionary-kanji), which in turn is derived from Wiktionary.
 There may be errors from parsing or from incorrect source information.